vgiri2015/ItsMyAvatar.ai/README.md

-# AI Gateway Image Generator
+# Multi Model AI Image Generator

 A powerful multi-provider AI image generation web application that leverages the Portkey Gateway for seamless integration with multiple AI providers.

 ## Introduction to Portkey Gateway

-Portkey Gateway is a unified API gateway that simplifies access to multiple AI providers.
+Portkey Gateway (https://portkey.ai/) is a unified API gateway that simplifies access to multiple AI providers.
 Key features include:

 - **Multi-Provider Support**: Seamlessly switch between providers like OpenAI, HuggingFace, and more
 - **Smart Routing**: Automatically routes requests to the best available provider